-55.15 As set forth in Section 55.14, the City contributes an amount equal to two point one three percent (2.13%) of base wages to the Stipend Plan on behalf of Unit 8 employees.
+55.17 As set forth in Section 55.16, the City contributes an amount equal to two point one three percent (2.13%) of base wages to the Stipend Plan on behalf of Unit 8 employees.
 Effective the first full pay period following July 1, 2017, the City will increase its contribution by one-quarter percent (0.25%) of base wage, for a total contribution of two point three eight percent (2.38%) of base wage.
 Effective the first full pay period following July 1, 2018, the City will increase its contribution by one-quarter percent (0.25%) of base wage, for a total contribution of two point six three percent (2.63%) of base wage.
 Effective the first full pay period following July 1, 2019, the City will increase its contribution by one-quarter percent (0.25%) of base wage, for a total contribution of two point eight eight percent (2.88%) of base wage.
+Effective December 5, 2021, the City will increase its contribution by one-quarter percent (0.25%) of base wage, for a total contribution of three point one three percent (3.13%) of base wage.